-- Situated in that country, - Subjected to these taxes, and

-Included in the gross estate.
-The amount entered at item 1 should not include any tax paid to the foreign country with respect to property not situated in that country and should not include any tax paid to the foreign country with respect to property not included in the gross estate.
+- Situated in that country, - Subjected to these taxes, andIncluded in the gross estate. - The amount entered at item 1 should not include any tax paid to the foreign country for property not situated in that country and should not include any tax paid to the foreign country for property not included in the gross estate.
 If only a part of the property subjected to foreign taxes is both situated in the foreign country and included in the gross estate, it will be necessary to determine the portion of the taxes attributable to that part of the property.
 Also, attach the computation of the amount entered at item 1.